pure180/rsync-artifact-action/README.md

-# Artifacts RSync GitHub Action
+# RSync artifacts in GitHub actions

 A lightweight composite-run action that **pushes** or **pulls** one or more folders between your workflow checkout and a persistent artifact directory on same server that hosts your self-hosted GitHub runner.: